zhang-jian/multicomp-hackathon/README.md

 ```

 To generate our dataset, we generate spectrograms from multiple 5 second samples from each audio file.

+## Dataset

+As one of the building blocks of our approach we need a music genre classifier.
+In order to build it we use the common dataset for the task - [GTZAN Genre Collection](http://marsyasweb.appspot.com/download/data_sets/)

+GRZAN contains a 1000 audio tracks each 30 seconds long.
+It contains 10 genres, each represented by 100 tracks.

 ## The classification model